alvsuut-buddy/TrashWise/README.md

 # 🌟📖 TrashWise

-TrashWise adalah aplikasi yang dirancang untuk meningkatkan kesadaran masyarakat tentang pengelolaan sampah.
-TrashWise hadir sebagai solusi digital sederhana untuk membantu pengguna memahami konsep 3R (Reuse, Reduce, Recycle).
+TrashWise is an application designed to raise public awareness about waste management.
+TrashWise serves as a simple digital solution to help users understand the 3R concepts (Reuse, Reduce, Recycle)